- Fiori has seen an unusual growth in the number of Fiori apps, which in part relates to the “Fiorized” apps.

 Therefore determining likely Fiori usage means estimating S4 usage.

 According to SAP, they have 50,000 ERP customers across 25 industries.
 I have been on projects where it is claimed that SAP has upwards of 250,000 customers.
-However, this would mean any company that was in possession of a SAP license for any application.
+However, this would mean any company that owned a SAP license for any application.
 It would not necessarily include active customers.
 SAP may count customers that used their software ten years ago and moved off of their software.

 So for this estimate, I have gone with the 50,000 ERP customers to compare against the total number of S4 customers.